On this page:

 - to prevent the escape of the offender.

 The best approach to detaining a suspect is to use subtle methods of restraint such as standing around in numbers.
 Be very careful if you have requested a suspect to remain (of their own free will) on the premises.
-Indicating to a suspect that they would not be allowed to leave even if they wanted to, technically means that you have affected an arrest.
+Indicating to a suspect that they would not be allowed to leave even if they wanted to, means that you have affected an arrest.
+Closing them in a room would also mean that you have affected an arrest.

 Tips to improve your personal safety when detaining a person